gustavnavar/Grid.Blazor/docs/blazor_client/Sorting.md

 In this case you can select sorting pressing the column name on just one column at a time

+Sorting at grid level has precendence over sorting defined at column level.

 ## Extended Sorting
 You can also configure extended sorting using the **ExtSortable** method for both **GridClient** and **GridServer** objects: